logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 #### Streaming Write API

 As explained above, the stream parameter controls whether to enable the streaming write APIs to the online and offline feature store.
-For Python environments, the stream pipeline is enabled by default, and this is the recommended way of writing to a feature group from Python.
+For Python environments, only the stream API is supported (stream=True).

 === "Python"